 EveryPlate vs. HelloFresh: Additional Features

-Both EveryPlate and HelloFresh offer a helpful app, allowing users to manage and select meals, and access cooking instructions and nutrition facts.
+Both EveryPlate and HelloFresh offer a helpful app, allowing users to manage and select meals and access cooking instructions.
 The two companies also communicate frequently through email with updates about your order and the service options overall.

-EveryPlate and HelloFresh are two sister companies, which both offer filling, satiating meals that are geared toward individuals or families who love to cook and prepare meals.
-We appreciated the lower price point of EveryPlate but preferred HelloFresh’s diversity of meals and bountiful meal choices.
+EveryPlate and HelloFresh are two sister companies, but we recommend HelloFresh for its variety of meals, add-ons, packaging and organization, and overall quality.
+HelloFresh also offers more healthy choices, plus meals for pescatarian diets.
+We appreciated the lower price point of EveryPlate, but preferred HelloFresh’s diversity of meals and bountiful meal choices.